markquinn12/autoHotKey/README.md

 http://www.autohotkey.com/

+AutoHotkey is a free, open-source custom scripting language for Microsoft Windows, initially aimed at providing easy keyboard shortcuts or hotkeys, fast macro-creation and software automation that allows users of most levels of computer skill to automate repetitive tasks in any Microsoft Windows application.

 AutoHotKey can be used for a variety of tasks.
 Here you will find some scripts and ideas.

 ##To Install: